ClockworkBunny/quant_models/README.md

 ## Part 6 Filters

 Here, it contain sevearl smoothing technqiues including wavelet and emd.
 Then, a rolling wrap has been built upon these methods.
+It contain the hyperparmeter that is the previous windows.

 ## Part 7 Long-Short Strategy Modules